 That’s why this site offers information for people who won’t necessarily be buying any products that make this site money.
 But even if you choose to get some of your information from other sites, there is one more way to use the Google effect to your advantage.

-In most (but not all people), the human brain is wired to remember pictures better than words.
+In most (but not all people), the human brain is wired to remember pictures better than words3.
 A website that gives you visual information about acne is more memorable and more useful to you that one that does not—but that does not mean that you should believe everything you see.

-When you are looking at photographic evidence that an acne product really works, it helps to keep certain principles of photographing merchandise in mind.
+When you are looking at photographic evidence that an acne product really works, it helps to keep certain principles of photographing4 merchandise in mind.
 We’ve mentioned them in a recent blog post, but they are important enough to mention again.